seantilbury/tsohost-wp-cli-updates-using-cron/README.md

 # Daily Updates Script

 wpcli.sh
-resides in the root needs to be executable CHMOD to
+resides in the root needs to be executable

 # Weekly Database Optimisation

 wp-db-optimise.sh
-resides in root needs to be executable CHMOD to
+resides in root needs to be executable

 # CRONTAB